wkennedy3125/GetAndCleanDataProject/README.md

  Add an observation id number column to uniquely group each row (time entry)
- of data before gathering/melting the data to fit tidy standards http://vita.had.co.nz/papers/tidy-data.pdf
+ of data before gathering/melting the data to fit tidy standards

+ http://vita.had.co.nz/papers/tidy-data.pdf

 ****

 Pull out column names to clean them up and make easier to tidy.

+The variables currently look like:
+* tBodyAcc-mean()-Z
+* tBodyAcc-std()-X

- This removes parentheses
+1. Remove parentheses
- changes first dash to an underscore to differentiate breaks changes leading 'f' to 'frequency.'
+2. Change first dash to an underscore to differentiate breaks
+3. Change leading 'f' to 'frequency.'
 Makes it easier to separate into other column below.
+4. Change leading ’t’ to ‘time’
- Same idea as for 'f' above but for the time domain change 'mean' to 'Mean' to maintain naming convention change 'std' to 'StandardDeviation' to maintain naming convention
+5. Change 'mean' to 'Mean' to maintain naming convention
+6. Change 'std' to 'StandardDeviation' to maintain naming convention

- Replaced column names with new ones
+7. Replace column names with new ones

 ****